 Do you take one look at chevron knitting patterns and turn your head in fear?
 I bet that fear will disappear by the time you look at all the wonderful ways you can use chevron in your knitting.

 Long before the trendy zigzag became popular in home decor and fashion, we knitters were using chevron patterns.
-Now that the trend is taking off, we have even more patterns to choose from.
+Now that the trend has taken off, we have even more patterns to choose from.
 Need proof?

-Incorporate the trend into your stitches with these chevron knitting patterns from our talented Craftsy designers.
+Incorporate zigzags into your stitches with these bright and bold chevron knitting patterns.

 Photo via Craftsy member Sheila Zachariae